-- A: There are several rare but concerning clinical situations in which a child should be stopped from the study.
-These include: - 1) Significant electrolyte abnormalities such as hyperkalemia and hypercalcemia, - 2) Significant end organ damage such as severe hepatic or renal impairment, - 3) Hypersensitivity to the allocated fluid
+A: There are several rare but concerning clinical situations in which a child should be stopped from the study.
+These include:

+1) Significant electrolyte abnormalities such as hyperkalemia and hypercalcemia, confirmed on repeat testing

+- 2) Significant end organ damage such as severe hepatic or renal impairment, - 3) Hypersensitivity to the allocated fluid

-Formal definitions can be found on the PRoMPT BOLUS website.
+Formal definitions of Stopping Criteria can be found on the PRoMPT BOLUS website.
 See QR code for link.